cosmos/developer-portal/hands-on-exercise/1-native/5-add-query.md

 You have started creating the first elements of a simple checkers blockchain, one where it is possible to create, and recall, games.

-Cosmos SDK v0.50, compared to earlier versions, allows you to create modules in a more modular and concise way.
+Compared to earlier versions, Cosmos SDK v0.50 allows you to create modules in a more modular and concise way.

 If you still want to reduce the amount of work to do, in a way reminiscent of _on Rails_ environments, you can use Ignite CLI.
-This is what you can learn in the next sections where Ignite CLI is used to quickly create a checkers blockchain at an earlier (0.45) version of the Cosmos SDK.
+This is what you can learn in the next sections, where Ignite CLI is used to quickly create a checkers blockchain at an earlier (0.45) version of the Cosmos SDK.